whiskels/NotifierBot/README.md

 #### PLEASE NOTE THAT THIS PROJECT WON'T COMPILE
 Due to security restrictions this repository doesn't contain tokens.
 In order to run this bot:
-- bot.properties - add bot name, token and admin chat token.
-- json.properties - add JSON url.
+- application.yaml - add bot name, token and admin chat token, add JSON url.

 ___
 ### Technology stack: